Top 10 Job Interview Questions Asked

 Major On Areas Of The Job Specification

-where they are looking for particular skills
+Looking for particular skills

 If they are looking for someone who is confident with Excel, explain how you set something up or recorded a project using it and the difference it made to the efficiency of the project.
 Or if they are looking for someone with good customer skills, explain how you diffused a difficult situation and regained a customer's confidence in the company.
 Maybe you took training for a particular area and gained good qualifications from which the company benefitted.
 Study the job specification to see where your accomplishments match those that they are seeking and highlight these ones.